-Some of the more high-profile security breaches that occurred in 2012 were instigated through social engineering exploits.
-Users were targeted through spear phishing scam emails, and through clicking on a link, opening an attachment or browsing to a website, provided a backdoor into the corporate environment for an attacker to exploit.
+Multiple high profile security breaches have been instigated through social engineering exploits.
+Users were targeted through spear phishing emails, and through clicking on a link, opening an attachment or browsing to a website, provided a backdoor into the corporate environment for an attacker to exploit.
 Through conducting spear phishing attacks and other social engineering tests, an organization can get a feel for how susceptible its employees are to compromise.

-In almost all instances employees will provide the weakest link in an organization’s security arsenal.
-As a consequence, social engineering tests that feed directly in to security awareness training programs provide a direct mechanism for organisations to tackle this vulnerability.
+If they are not correctly trained, employees can be the weakest link in an organization’s security arsenal.
+As a consequence, social engineering tests that feed directly into security awareness training programs provide a direct mechanism for organizations to tackle this vulnerability.

 The human element will always pose a risk to organizations, however, through considered social engineering and targeted security training, organizations can help to reduce the risk of employees exploited through malicious content.